spectrocloud/librarium/content/docs/06-integrations/00-aws-efs.md

 Amazon Elastic File System (Amazon EFS) is a scalable file storage that allows for automatic data encryption at rest and in transit.
 You can access information from an AWS EFS volume, within a specific region, no matter which availability zone.
 The cluster can be distributed across availability zones instead of having it in one location and replicating it across multiple times.

-Palette handles setting up the AWS EFS as a volume with ease when adding the persistentvolume storage container.
+Palette handles setting up the AWS EFS as a volume with ease when adding the PersistentVolume storage container.
 Palette will dynamically provision the AWS EFS storage layer for the worker node.

 ## Usage